 Whether you’re an aspiring aerial videographer, a land surveyor, construction site mapper, wildlife tracker, or simply an Unmanned Aerial Vehicle (UAV) / drone hobbyist, let’s be honest—there are few greater things in life than owning your own drone.
 Right?

 We learned to fly back in 2014 using a Hubsan H107L quadcopter, which are small, fairly easy to maneuver, and great for learning basic multirotor orientation.
-We’ve since bought some more drones, both large and small.
-Hubsan has a newer model out now with a 720 pixel HD camera (and FPV!) that’s been really fun to fly in and around here in the office.
+We’ve since bought many more drones, both large and small.

-Related: Check out our list of 15 killer drones for sale.
+Related: Check out our list of the Top RC Drones For Sale.